davay42/gun-vue/README.md

 ## Gun Vue P2P Crypto Graph Web App Toolkit

-Gun-vue is a versatile toolkit that combines the power of the peer-to-peer JavaScript database Gun with the reactivity system of Vue into small, but precise to the purpose apps for everyone to make, share, use and discard whenever we want.
+Gun-vue is a versatile toolkit that combines the power of [GUN](https://gun.eco) - the peer-to-peer JavaScript database with the reactivity system of [Vue](https://vuejs.org) into small, but featurefull apps for everyone to make, share, use and discard whenever we want.
 It offers pluggable components for UX designers to compose, easily importable composables for UI developers to use, and a 2 LOC starter Relay peer for new p2p network enthusiasts to run on almost any hardware.
 With growing collection of demos and documentation, Gun-Vue is open-source and accessible to everyone! ✊

 ## What is @gun-vue?